jasonflorentino/hamiltoss/README.md

 <img src="demo/screenshot.png" alt="A screen shot of Hamiltoss site" width="800" />

 This is a site that I made because I found it difficult to look up how to sort my garbage and recycling in Hamilton.
+And I wanted to learn Svelte and SvelteKit.
 Special thanks to Will for the name.

+Thanks for stopping by!
+— Jason, Feb 2023

 ## Tech intro